grosser/back_at_ya/README.md

 ### After Installation

-Rating a customer for the first time
+Rating a customer for the first time:

- - go to a ticket page
+ - Open a ticket and you'll see the app in the right sidebar
- - From within a ticket, select a rating (from 1 to 5 stars) based on your interaction with the customer
+ - Select a rating (from 1 to 5 stars) based on your interaction with the customer (green stars)
+ - After a customer has been rated at least once, you'll see an agent average (yellow stars) and have the ability to see a list of all the agents that have rated this customer
+ - Yellow stars represent the average rating by fellow agents and green stars represent what you have rated this customer on this ticket
+ - Select “# of Ratings” to see tickets numbers for all ratings this Customer has received
+ - Use “Agent Satisfaction Average” via Good Data to leverage for reporting
+ - Ratings are stored in the user field agent_satisfaction and rating average is stored in agent_satisfaction_average (for views, triggers, reporting).

  - Press the eye of the tiger button to keep motivated for extra awesome customer service.

-After a Customer has been rated you will see an agent average and the list of all agents that rated this customer.

-Ratings are stored in the user field agent_satisfaction and rating average is stored in agent_satisfaction_average (for views, triggers, reporting).
-Yellow stars represent the average rating by fellow agents.
-Green stars represent what you have rated this customer on this ticket.
-Select “# of Ratings” to see tickets numbers for all ratings this Customer has received.
-Use “Agent Satisfaction Average” via Good Data to leverage for reporting

 ## App location: